 - Looking broadly at the trends in types of hazards affecting their company

 - Analyzing areas to focus on moving from reactive to proactive risk management

-- Seeing what specific hazard types affects the organization the most at this point in time
+- Seeing what specific hazard types affect the organization the most at this point in time

-Of course, while the chart is most specific to upper management, anyone involved in the SMS should have an idea what types of hazards to be on the look-out for.
-Being aware of the fact that one type of hazards is the most common can be the difference between recognizing the early signs of a potential safety issue and mitigating it or not.
+Of course, while the chart is most specific to upper management, anyone involved in the SMS should have an idea of what types of hazards to be on the lookout for.
+Being aware of the fact that one type of hazard is the most common can be the difference between recognizing the early signs of a potential safety issue and mitigating it or not.